AriFordsham/GHCWiki/burning-bridges-slowly.md

 ## Proposal 1:

--    Add a new pragma

-> `{-# LANGUAGE Prelude=AlternativePrelude #-}`
+- Add a new pragma `{-# LANGUAGE Prelude=AlternativePrelude #-}`

   -   This is a new feature, but it is easy and low-risk to implement.
   -   Which Prelude you use really is a language choice; appropriate for a LANGUAGE pragma.
   -   Semantics is name-space only: import Prelude (); import AlternativePrelude
   -   No effect on desugaring or typing of built-in syntax (list comprehensions, do-notation etc).
 - Ship with both old and new prelude.

--    So now old and new behaviour are easy to achieve, in the module or in a .cabal file.
+With these changes, the current and new behaviour are easy to achieve, in the module or in a .cabal file.
--    The question becomes "what is the default".
+The question becomes "what is the default?".

 NB: `{-# LANGUAGE Prelude=AlternativePrelude #-}` is *not* the same as `{-# LANGUAGE NoImplicitPrelude #-}` combined with `import AlternativePrelude`.
 The latter affects the typing and desugaring of built-in syntax; the former does not.

 ## Proposal 2:

--    Make the default be the old rather than the new.
+Make the default be the old rather than the new.

 -   Altering the default Prelude API should be done slowly, with lots of warning; because all users get it willy-nilly.
 -   Unlike AMP, the change is controversial (clearly).
 -   Easier to make changes to New Prelude if it isn't the default.

 ## Proposal 3: